Ruby on Rails Tutorial

 Experienced web developers new to Rails: You have a great head start, especially if you have used a dynamic language such as PHP or (even better) Python.
 The basics of what we cover will likely be familiar, but test-driven development may be new to you, as may be the structured REST style favored by Rails.
 Ruby has its own idiosyncrasies, so those will likely be new, too.

-Experienced Ruby programmers: The set of Ruby programmers who don’t know Rails is a small one nowadays, but if you are a member of this elite group you can fly through this book and then move on to The Rails 3 Way by Obie Fernandez.
+Experienced Ruby programmers: The set of Ruby programmers who don’t know Rails is a small one nowadays, but if you are a member of this elite group you can fly through this book and then move on to developing applications of your own.

 Inexperienced Rails programmers: You’ve perhaps read some other tutorials and made a few small Rails apps yourself.
 Based on reader feedback, I’m confident that you can still get a lot out of this book.
 Among other things, the techniques here may be more up-to-date than the ones you picked up when you originally learned Rails.